masosar/amTest-HP/README.md

 This way the second part after the '&&' will evaluate only if the first part (students) is true. :+1:

 -  When trying to insert data into db.json, I thought there was a CROSS ORIGIN (CORS) error.
 But the actual problem was that the data had no id's, which are needed in order to let us add data.

+-  The Redux functionality...
+Couldn't finish it.
+I had to learn it alongside but wasn't capable of add nor delete to the state.

+---

+# Final words

+- This was a huge learning experience and I had a lot of fun and sure I'm going to improve this exercise eventually.
+In any case, I want to thank you for giving some time to read this notes.

+Best regards.

+---

+Esta fue una increíble experiencia de aprendizaje y me divertí mucho al realizarla.
+Seguro volvere a terminarla pronto.
+En cualquier caso muchas gracias por tomarse el tiempo de revisar estas notas.

+Saludos cordiales

+Marco Antonio Sosa Rosales.